 - Set oven to 170°C (350°F).
 If you don’t have room temperature butter, simply cut cold butter into chunks, place in a small, ovenproof bowl and let melt in the oven for a few minutes.
-Meanwhile, butter and flour an 8 or 9-inch (20-22 cm) cake pan.
+Meanwhile, line an 8 or 9-inch (20-22 cm) cake pan with parchment paper.

-- Wash the plums.
-Don’t forget about the butter that’s melting in the oven.
+- Wash the plums or other fruit you are using.
+(Check the butter in the oven, is it ready?)
 Cut plums in half and remove the pits.
 If they are big plums, cut into quarters.

 - In a large bowl, whip up the butter and sugar for a minute until light and creamy.
-I use a spatula and channel my rage into the whipping.
-You could use an electric mixer instead.
+I use a spatula and channel my rage at the injustices in the world.
+Alternatively, use an electric mixer.
 Then mix in the eggs.

 - Dump the flour over the wet mixture, then sprinkle the baking powder and salt on top of the flour.
 Now carefully mix the dry ingredients into the wet ones, just until combined.

 - Pour the batter into the pan and spread it out evenly.
-Drop the plums (flesh side down, skin side up) onto the batter.
-You can place them in concentric circles or create a haphazard array, again, channel your feelings.
-Pack in as many plums as possible and snack on the extras.
+Drop the fruit onto the batter (for plums, flesh side down, skin side up).
+You can place them in concentric circles or create a haphazard array.
+Pack in as much fruit as possible and snack on the extras.